kninad/unix-v6fs/notes.md

 of the basedir -- using `dirname()` : if not ERROR.
 Create a new entry in this.
 Else if just a file name is given, then create an entry in the pwd.

+Need to modify them according to the file path.

 ### Part 1